List of Logical

 Right): A corrupt argument from ethos.
 The fallacy of defending a shaky or false standpoint

 or excusing one's own bad action by pointing out that one's opponent's acts or personal character

 are also open to question, or are perhaps even worse than one's own.
 E.g., "Sure, we torture

 we don't cut off heads off like they do!"
 Or, "You can't stand

 there and accuse me of

 corruption!
-You guys are all in politics and you know what you have to do to get
+You guys are all into politics and you know what you have to do to get

 We Have to

 Do Something: The dangerous contemporary fallacy that in moments of crisis